-Many technology success stories leave behind its unintended consequences.
-One ideal example would be of virtualization.
+Get Ultimate Control Over Your Cloud Access.
+Many technology success stories leave behind unintended consequences.
+One ideal example would be virtualization.
 Virtualization has provided us with unprecedented hardware resource utilization.
 One impressive thing about it is that it has radically transformed a provisioning process by reducing the time taken for the process to minutes instead of months.
-The speed and flexibility provided by virtualization was unimaginable then, and it also paved strong foundation for platforms for both private as well as public cloud.
-The prevalence of public and private cloud platforms today is thus thankful to the success of virtualization.
+The speed and flexibility provided by virtualization were unimaginable then, and it also paved a strong foundation for platforms for both private as well as public clouds.
+The prevalence of public and private cloud platforms today is thus thankful for the success of virtualization.

-It is that level of access and speed to public clouds that delivered the capability to circumvent established process; in another words, it gave rise to “shadow IT”.
+It is that level of access and speed to public clouds that delivered the capability to circumvent established processes; in another word, it gave rise to “shadow IT”.
 Cloud anarchy has delivered many useful technical features as compared to “shadow IT”.
-IT, in many sense, has failed in getting control over what is being deployed and by who and where.
-However, in case of a cloud management platform, one good thing about it is that it can apply the governance without compromising on either speed or flexibility; and that is what organizations are demanding nowadays – A secure and well-governed business environment.
+IT, in any sense, has failed in getting control over what is being deployed and by who and where.
+Get Ultimate Control Your Cloud Access However, in the case of a cloud management platform, one good thing about it is that it can apply governance without compromising on either speed or flexibility; and that is what organizations are demanding nowadays – A secure and well-governed business environment.

-Given the cloud’s ability to apply the governance, it is curious to see how such ideal governance looks like.
-Organizations often remain in dilemma over how to exert control over cloud access; following section highlights vital steps to implement ideal governance and prevent could anarchy with respect to public cloud usage.
+Given the cloud’s ability to apply governance, it is curious to see what such ideal governance looks like.
+Organizations often remain in dilemma over how to exert control over cloud access; the following section highlights vital steps to implement ideal governance and prevent could anarchy with respect to public cloud usage.

 Minimize the Friction

 IT department in any organization should ensure that the governance they are implying should have less associated friction as compared to circumventing.
-There are high chances of shadows IT to persist if an internal IT system remains complex and challenging for provisioning cloud workloads.
-In order to prevent shadow IT from persisting, organizations should choose cloud management platform that can easily integrate with present single sign-on solutions; it also spares users from creating and remembering new login ids.
+There is a high chance of shadow IT to persist if an internal IT system remains complex and challenging for provisioning cloud workloads.
+In order to prevent shadow IT from persisting, organizations should choose a cloud management platform that can easily integrate with present single sign-on solutions, it also spares users from creating and remembering new login ids.
 Many organizations also make use of existing group definitions from their respective directory server.
-The aim should be of avoiding creation of those fundamental pieces in two different places.
+The aim should be of avoiding the creation of those fundamental pieces in two different places.

 A Cloud Abstraction

-Apart from clubbing users into groups, organization should utilize its cloud management platform to club their cloud regions into numerous groups.
+Apart from clubbing users into groups, organizations should utilize its cloud management platform to club their cloud regions into numerous groups.
 This clubbing makes it convenient to implement access control lists to the cloud’s different logical segments.
-Such level of abstraction should incorporate account-level separation in the cloud.
+Such a level of abstraction should incorporate account-level separation in the cloud.

 Develop a Service Catalog